 Gary A. Brennen, PE, LEED AP

-Gary Brennen, in partnership with fellow co-president Cyrus Izzo, continues to transform the firm and enhance its position as a global engineering, consulting, and commissioning powerhouse.
+Gary Brennen, in partnership with president Cyrus Izzo, continues to transform the firm and enhance its position as a global engineering, consulting, and commissioning powerhouse.
 This transformation is embodied in the firm’s Vision 2025 strategy that focuses on innovation, technical design excellence, team member learning , and dedicated to client service.
 A catalyst for innovation, Gary is passionate about sustainability and new technology.
 “We are seeing a convergence of ideas and tools where we can create truly sustainable buildings and communities.
 Today, we use powerful modeling tools with a deep knowledge of engineering principles and know-how to predict outcomes and realize our clients’ vision.”

 Gary holds a BSAE from the Pennsylvania State University and is a licensed professional engineer in Arizona, California, Florida, Kansas, and New York as well as a LEED AP.
 In 1982, he joined Syska right out of college and was the firm’s first Certified Carbon Reduction Manager (CRM).

 Gary served as co-president from 2007 through spring of 2023.
 He previously served as as managing director for the western region.
 He oversaw the firm’s geographic expansion by opening new offices in San Diego and San Francisco.
 Since then, Gary continues to strengthen the firm’s capabilities in aviation, convention centers, critical facilities, and healthcare.
 As a member of Syska’s Board of Directors, Gary is responsible for long-term growth and corporate governance of the privately held firm, which was founded in 1928.